sourcegraph/deploy-sourcegraph-k8s/overlays/README.md

 ## Create an overlay

-The overlays/template folder.
-This folder contains a kustomization.template.yaml file that is preconfigured to construct an overlay for deploying Sourcegraph.
+The overlays/template folder contains a file named `kustomization.template.yaml` that is preconfigured to construct an overlay for deploying Sourcegraph.

 To create a Sourcegraph overlay